jlowery457/nasa-exercise/README.md

 Using the API described here (https://api.nasa.gov/api.html ) build a project in GitHub that calls the Mars Rover API and selects a picture on a given day.
 We want your application to download and store each image locally.

 ### Acceptance Criteria
-* Use list of dates below to pull the images were captured on that day by reading in a .txt file
+* Use list of dates below to pull the images that were captured on that day by reading in a .txt file
   * 02/27/17
   * June 2, 2018
   * Jul-13-2016